SkaveRat/ansishell/README.md

 # Ansishell

-A small tool to quickly open an ansible group in multi-ssh
+A small tool to quickly ssh into an ansible host group

 ## Dependencies

-* mssh
 * Ansible
 * Python2 ConfigParser